VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 |Action article=food
 </div>

-## Getting a decision
+## Getting a decision from Vowpal Wabbit

-When we call VW we get a **pmf**, [probability mass function](https://en.wikipedia.org/wiki/Probability_mass_function), as the output.
-Since we are incorporating exploration into our strategy, VW will give us a list of probabilities over the set of actions.
-This means that the probability at a given index in the list corresponds to the likelihood of picking that specific action.
-In order to arrive at a decision/action, we will have to sample from this list.
+When we call Vowpal Wabbit, the output is a [probability mass function](https://en.wikipedia.org/wik i/Probability_mass_function){:target="blank"}(PMF).
+Vowpal Wabbit provides a list of probabilities over the set of actions because we are incorporating exploration into our strategy.
+This exploration means that the probability at a given index in the list corresponds to the likelihood of picking that specific action.

+To arrive at a decision/action, we must sample from this list.

-So, given a list **[0.7, 0.1, 0.1, 0.1]**, we would choose the first item with a 70% chance. `sample_custom_pmf` takes such a list and gives us the index it chose and what the probability of choosing that index was.
+For example, given the list **[0.7, 0.1, 0.1, 0.1]**, we would choose the first item with a 70% chance.
+The command `sample_custom_pmf` takes such a list and gives us the index it chose and what the probability of choosing that index was.

 ```python
 def sample_custom_pmf(pmf):